MichaelNZ404/ES6-functional-CLI/README.md

 ## What is this?
-This is an ES6 functional coding test to build an interactive shell with the below specifications:
+This is an ES6 functional coding test to build an interactive shell with the below specifications

 ### Task Description:
 Bus in Carpark Simulator